 - Westminster Abbey cloisters are lit by gas.
 The oldest lamp is in Dean’s Yard, near the group entrance, fixed to the wall.
 This has been there for 200 years as a gas lamp, and before that as an oil lamp.

 - The Mall has electric lights on the park side and gas on the St. James’s Palace side – the original road.

 - Near the Queen Mother statue which was dedicated in 2009, there are modern gas lamps as the Royal family refused to have electric ones – “the Royal family is very pro gas”.

 - British Gas gets several months’ warning of State Visits, as lamps around Buckingham Palace are altered to be on 24 hours a day during the visit.

 - There is a new row of lamps near Trafalgar Square.
 The base of the column is an old cannon, which has a hole down the middle, originally for firing, now for the gas pipe.

-- The new arcade development in Covent Garden has gas lamps at special request of the architect.
+- The new arcade development in Covent Garden has gas lamps at the special request of the architect.

-- Carting Lane beside Savoy hotel has a sewer gas lamp which burns 24 hours a day.
+- Carting Lane besides the Savoy hotel has a sewer gas lamp which burns 24 hours a day.
 It draws up sewer gas with the heat of the gas flame.
 Sewer gas is then burned as it reaches the flame.
 It was erected to keep sewer smells away from the hotel bedrooms!

 Close up view of a gas lamp near Westminster Abbey.
 Photo Credit: ©Flickr/Richard Molpus.